Pragyan (festival): Dhisai

-2013

-Pragyan 2013 saw two events under the wing of PSR, namely, Disha and Wishberry.
-Disha was a career counselling event that was launched with the sole objective of promoting the importance of technical skills and the need for innovation among the school and college-going crowd.
-Wishberry was brought out to help improve the infrastructure in a rural government school in Trichy district.
-As an ode to the world class education the students of NIT-T are provided with, and as a statement of Pragyan's commitment to education, the team proceeded in the quest of trying to fulfill the minimum required infrastructural needs possible at the Government ADW Boys Higher Secondary School located in Pappakurichi Village, Trichy District.
-A total of around Rs.
-95000 was collected from various sources namely, Rs.73000 online and Rs.22000 in-person, from interested contributors.

 Square One

 Pragyan Square One, formerly known as Outreach, was introduced with the aim of expanding the extent of technological advances and create awareness on scientific utilities in regions across the nation.

 2018

 Pragyan Square One was conducted in SKCET, Coimbatore on 7 and 8 October 2017 as well as in Thiagarajar College of Engineering on 9 and 10 September 2017.
 While the Coimbatore edition featured a 3D printing and a smart grid automation workshops, the edition held in Madurai focused on robot building and automobile architecture.
 Also events and competitions offering a grand combined prize pool of INR 50,000 were held.

 The Square one edition at Mangalore was held on 3 February 2018 at the Sahyadri College of Engineering and Management.
 This was the third outreach event conducted by Pragyan which saw three events and a workshop on Introduction to Machine Learning.

 2017

 For the first time ever, Pragyan Square One was conducted in two cities- Chennai and Kochi.
 A workshop on Ethical Hacking was conducted at CUSAT, Kochi and workshops on robotics and embedded technology was conducted at SRM University, Kattankulathur Chennai simultaneously on 4 and 5 February 2017.
 Students were invited to take part in the regional rounds of events like Circuitrix, The Ultimate Manager, Hunt the Code and Pragyan Quiz.
 The top teams of each event were invited to take part in the national finals which were to be conducted during Pragyan 2017 at NIT Trichy.